skodnik/restic-do/README.md

 # Restic DO Script

-A professional-grade Bash wrapper for [restic](https://restic.net/) that simplifies and automates backup operations with enterprise-level features including comprehensive logging, error handling, and Slack integration.
+A Bash wrapper for [restic](https://restic.net/) that simplifies and automates backup operations with enterprise-level features including comprehensive logging, error handling, and Slack integration.

 ## 🚀 Features